nealsiebert/engineering-competencies/engineer.md

 # Competencies
 There are a core set of abilities that, regardless of industry, software engineers need to cultivate.
-I have organized those into three distinct buckets, purely technical skills, skills required to function well as part of a team, and people skills.
+I have organized those into three distinct buckets, purely technical skills, skills required to function well as part of a software development organization, and interpersonal skills.

 ## Technical
 Purely technical skills are those most often associated with engineering, the basis for an engineer's ability to do their job well.